geekzter/synapse-network/README.md

 ```

 A SSH public key (default location is ~/.ssh/id_rsa.pub) is required.
-This key is also used to create secrets for EC2 instances, [which requires](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-key-pairs.html) the private key to be in PEM format.
+This key is also used to create secrets for EC2 instances (if you follow that path), [which requires](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-key-pairs.html) the private key to be in PEM format.
 Create a key pair if you don't have one set up:
 ```
 ssh-keygen -m PEM -f ~/.ssh/id_rsa
 ```